Roversa-Robotics/motorcade/README.md

 The stop function writes the GPIO low to ensure that no signal is being sent to the motors.
 `stop();`

-The neutral function sends a 0 analog or 1500 μs pulse to each motor `neutral(int,int);`
+The neutral function sends a 0 analog signal or 1500 μs pulse to each motor `neutral();`